 I like to keep some frozen vegetables and fish on hand in case of emergencies.

 I’ve been doing the Whole Life Challenge since 2012 and I’d love to share my experience with you and help you make the best of your challenge experience.
-To join my team the Worldwide Warriors, follow this link or click on the image below.
+To join my team the Worldwide Warriors, follow this link.